-Our experienced Boston car accident attorneys have compiled a guide to whiplash personal injuries, including symptoms and steps you should take when pursuing compensation.
+Our experienced car accident attorneys have compiled a guide to whiplash personal injuries, including symptoms and steps you should take when pursuing compensation.

 Contact our attorneys today for a free, no obligation legal consultation to determine if you have grounds for a claim.

 Whiplash is a soft tissue injury that can cause any of the following symptoms:

 - Memory problems

 - Pain in the neck, shoulders or back

 - Trouble sleeping

 - Decreased range of motion in the neck

 It can take hours or days for the symptoms of whiplash to appear.
 This is because the body often releases adrenaline and cortisol after a car crash, and these chemicals can mask symptoms of an injury.